 Once you have been approved for adoption and have found your perfect match, you will be required to meet with an Adoption Counselor to sign an Adoption Contract and pay the adoption fee prior to the release of the dog into your care.

 Please be advised that we are not currently adopting out of province due to the Covid-19 pandemic.
 Thank you for understanding.

-We adopt out of province on a case by case basis provided the applicants come to Winnipeg to meet the dog, sign the contract, and transport it home.
+We adopt out of province on a case by case basis provided the applicants come to Winnipeg to meet the dog, sign the Adoption Contract, and transport it home.
 A satisfactory home check must be completed by a reputable area rescue prior to the adoption.
 We do not ship dogs out of province to adopters and we do not adopt dogs out "sight unseen".
-You must meet the dog you want to adopt to ensure that it is the right fit and personality for you, your home, and lifestyle.
+You must meet the dog you want to adopt to ensure that it is the right fit for you, your home, and lifestyle.

 Adoption fees include: